 Test the event schedule from a participant’s perspective to ensure it behaves as expected.
 You will need to switch between administrator and user access, which is discussed in more detail under Testing the schedule you created.

 You can create a booking as a user and delete it once you have checked that your online event schedule works.

 Every schedule has its own URL, which can be viewed under Overview.
 If you want to direct a client straight to a specific schedule, then you can copy/paste this link to an email or SMS.
-When a participant opens the online event schedule, they will be able to log in at the top right corner.
+When a participant opens the online event schedule, they will be able to log in, in the top right corner.

 Integrating the registration system into your websiteStep